JacobACan/JustIntonation/README.md

 # Purpose
-This website helps you to play what you hear in the context of a key on the piano.
+This website helps you to play what you hear on the piano in the context of a "musical center".
 # Site
 [https://just-intonation.vercel.app/](https://just-intonation.vercel.app/)